Pylons/pyramid/docs/narr/install.rst

 .. sidebar:: Python Versions

-    As of this writing, :app:`Pyramid` has been tested under Python 2.6, Python 2.7, Python 3.3, Python 3.4, Python 3.5, PyPy, and PyPy3. :app:`Pyramid`
+    As of this writing, :app:`Pyramid` has been tested under Python 2.7, Python 3.3, Python 3.4, Python 3.5, PyPy, and PyPy3. :app:`Pyramid` does
-    does not run under any version of Python before 2.6.
+    not run under any version of Python before 2.7.

 :app:`Pyramid` is known to run on all popular UNIX-like systems such as Linux, Mac OS X, and FreeBSD, as well as on Windows platforms.
 It is also known to